anismkb/Food_delivery_Android_App/README.md

     </tr>
 </table>

-# Run the ecommerce app
+# Run the delivery food app

 ## install the dependencies